bill0x2A/mev-gg-public-temp/README.md

 ## TODO
 Mason (and/or Sam):
+- [X] Fix infinte claim divvies bug
 - [ ] Create a sample MEV bot to buy keys in front of the clock hitting zero.
 Display this code on the mev.gg website
 - [ ] Write FAQ
 - [ ] Create Twitter, Discord
-- [X] Fix infinte claim divvies bug
+- [ ] Make sure art displays on OpenSea (currently not rendering on testnets.opensea.io, not sure why)

 Bill:
 - [X] claimDivvies